Anushe2004/Kaiburr-task-5/README.md

     ├── directories.png
     └── prediction.png

-**Note:** Task building, deployment steps, and screenshots are documented inside their respective folders.
+**Note:** Task building, and screenshots are documented inside their respective folders.

 ## 🚀 How to Run the Project